I’ve felt it more and more.

 Helena would not begin to grasp that I was getting closer to what awaits us.

 Helena claimed, with good reason might I add, that my dark works had inebriated the Castle and its grounds.

-I knew.
-I was proud despite previously downplaying to her the spreading influence of our experiments.
+I was proud, despite previously downplaying to her the spreading influence of our experiments.
 The Castle home was changing without doubt.
 Sometimes I’d find myself in an entirely different corridor to where I’d set off while time was losing itself.
 I could be in my private quarters one moment, the next in one of the kitchens or on a few occasions I found myself in the gardens.

 At night when the shadows came, the castle seemed to breathe.
 You could feel it all around you, pushing in and out.
 A few of the staff had claimed to see forms moving from afar, figures that disappeared as soon as they were sighted.